According to the scientists who have analysed the

 was thought to have died around 8000 BC.
-The animal's trunk and eyes are still intact and some of its fur remained on the body.
+The animal's trunk and eyes

+were still intact and some of its fur remained on the body.

 Mammoths are an extinct member of the elephant family.

 often possessed long, curved tusks and a coat of long hair.
 This 130cm

 Yuri Khudi stumbled across the carcass near the River Yuribei, in

 Russia's Yamal-Nenets autonomous district.

 delegation of experts convened in the town of Salekhard, near the

 discovery site, to carry out a preliminary examination of the animal.

-"The mammoth has no defects except that its tail had been bitten bit
+The mammoth bore no defects except that its tail had been bitten bit

 Larry Agenbroad, director of the 'Mammoth Site of

 that he knew of only three other examples.